ladybug-tools/ladybug-web/shadow-range-obj-core/readme.md

 tz= controls.target.z

 ## Issues / To Do

-* All time parameters in pud
+* All time parameters in pud ( project.userData object )
-* Add north point
+* Add north point << or expect down stream apps to do that?
 * Need more examples with parameters
 * Add ways of improving shadow quality
 * Should parameters and model be a single Three.js object instead of two?
 * Should analemmas be added?

+## Dependencies

+This script depends on [Ladybug Web Solar Calculator]( https://ladybug-analysis-tools.github.io/ladybug-web/solar-calculator-ladybug-web/ ).
+When that scripts add features - such as calculating solar noon - then those features will be added to Ladybug Web Analemma 3D.

+See this script for credits and links of interest regarding solar calculations.

+The permalink functions - and especially the list of supported parameters - should become their own area of activity.

 ## Links of Interest